What Is a California Motion To Vacate?

 To file a motion under PC 1473.7, you have to be out of criminal custody.
 That includes being incarcerated, on parole, or on probation.

 The law doesn’t give a deadline for filing a motion to vacate under this law, but you shouldn’t wait.
 You need to bring it within a reasonable time.
-If you’ve received a Notice to Appear in immigration court or a deportation order, call Spolin Law, P.C.
+If you’ve received a Notice to Appear in immigration court or a deportation order, you are welcome to call Spolin Law P.C. to discuss next steps.

 Based on New Evidence — Motion To Vacate Under PC 1473.7(a)(2)